Available works range between $ 9,800 and $ 45,000.

 Early on, Michael French set out to meet the iconic American realist, Andrew Wyeth, which helped to define the artist Michael would become.
 In 1972, the fledgling painter found Wyeth to be kind and supportive as he sought advice from the master.

 Reminiscent of the Flemish Masters, Michael uses thin glazes of colour in oils to achieve the luminous quality of his work.
 He paints on specially constructed art boards made with acid-free, rag paper—sometimes textured—which are opaque white.
 Applying pencil to panel, he creates his images from memory and photographs.
 For the most part, he airbrushes the underpainting in acrylics sometimes using a resist to maintain a crisp edge.
 Acrylics define details such as waves or blades of grass which don’t require any blending.
 He finishes his paintings by hand, in oils, which he finds are richer and broader in range.
 Finally, he completes the weeks-long process by applying a minimum of eight thin layers of museum-quality varnish as a protective coating.
-Michael’s attention to detail is evident in every aspect of his work: from his careful and deliberate brushwork, to the precise rendering of his subject matter, down to the impeccable presentation in 23½ carat gold leaf frames.
+Michael’s attention to detail is evident in every aspect of his work: from his careful and deliberate brushwork, to the precise rendering of his subject matter, down to the impeccable presentation in 23kt gold leaf frames.
 While Michael’s soft-spoken personality imparts an easygoing man, underneath lies an artist driven to achieve his vision.
+The works of Michael French have been widely exhibited in North America and abroad and are represented in numerous corporate and private collections.